|

 “get in touch with their inner beings”.

-worth of therapy might encourage this confused plant to
+thousand dollars worth of therapy might encourage this

 In Thai, it’s known as donya.
 There are hundreds of

-of the rather pale, hairy, boring-looking leaves topped
+theme of the rather pale, hairy, boring-looking leaves

-off by a huge splash of color that seems to come from
+topped off by a huge splash of color that seems to

 The colored areas aren’t even the flowers, which is